-The certificate is overseen by Rev. Harry Bridge.
+Program faculty advisor: Rev. Harry Bridge.

 This program may be completed as part of an on-site degree program.
-Please contact the program director for more information.
+Please contact the program faculty advisor for more information.

 Certificate in Shin Buddhist Studies Program Requirements

 Students must complete a total of eight (8) three-unit courses for a total of 24 units.
 All courses must be taken for credit and passed with a B- or better.
 Audited courses may not count toward fulfillment of the certificate requirements.
 Please see the IBS catalog for further information regarding course credit, audited classes, and related policies.